braquel/GetCleanProject/README.md

 Getting and Cleaning Data Week 4 Project

-This final course project  was created to meet the course requirement of Getting  and Cleaning course.
-This project is the culmination of  the four-week long course that  hopefully armed students the knowledge in getting and cleaning data set for various data projects processed through R.
+This final course project  was created to meet the course requirement of Getting  and Cleaning Data course.
+This project is the culmination of the four-week long course that aimed to arm students the knowledge in getting and cleaning data set for various data projects processed through R.

-The repo contains the script file run_analysis.R to show the various commands utilized in R to run the data set transformations to ultimately generate a final output deemed as a tidy data set.
+The GetCleanProject repo contains the script file run_analysis.R to show the various commands utilized in R to run the data set transformations to ultimately generate a final output deemed as a tidy data set.
 The script contains instructions and recommendations in tidying up multiple and often complex data sets.
 The project utilized various R commands in subsetting,  merging,  and reshaping  data sets.

 The final output of the project is the GetTidyData.txt which hopefully exhibits characteristics that can be described as 'tidy data set'.
-The script contains instructions of how to read the final output that is reader-friendly.
+The script contains instructions on how to read the final output that is reader-friendly.

-Refer to the CodeBook.md also found in the repo locate what certain characters and truncated terms indicate.
-The project also required renaming variable names with more descriptive forms for more reader-friendly tidy data sets.
+Refer to the CodeBook.md to locate what certain characters and truncated terms indicate in the data sets.The project required renaming variable names with more descriptive forms for more reader-friendly tidy data sets.

 README.md